Ibrahim-Iradukunda/alu-shell/basics/README.md

-ls -la . .. /boot: a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory file /tmp/iamafile: write a script that prints the type of the file named iamafile ln -s /bin/ls __ls__: Create a symbolic link
+ls -la . .. /boot: a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory file /tmp/iamafile: write a script that prints the type of the file named iamafile ln -s /bin/ls __ls__: Create a symbolic link cp -u *.html ../: a script that copies all HTML files from the current working directory to the parent directory